Wright State Raiders men's basketball: Northern Kentucky

 The Wright State and Northern Kentucky series began in 1972 where both schools would routinely compete against each other up until 1987 when Wright State moved to division 1.
 The series would be reignited in 2015 when Northern Kentucky joined the Horizon League.
-Wright State currently leads the series 32–18.
+Wright State currently leads the series 34–18.

 Other rivals

-Although it may not be considered a rivalry, Wright State and Miami (OH) have played a total of 40 times since 1972, with Miami leading the series 21–19.
+Although it may not be considered a rivalry, Wright State and Miami (OH) have played a total of 41 times since 1972, with Miami leading the series 22–19.

+Wright State and Cleveland State have been conference rivals since the 1991-92 season.
+The CSU Vikings have played more games against the Wright State Raiders than any other rival.